premsasidharan/GpgpuOpenCL/README.md

-#GPGPU with OpenCL
+# GPGPU with OpenCL
-*One day training (6hrs) workshop to introduce the the basics of GPGPU.
-This training covers GPGPU programming concepts through 12 programming examples.
+* One day training (6 hr) workshop to introduce the the basics of GPGPU.
+Covers GPGPU programming concepts through 12 programming examples.

 ## Open GpgpuOpenCL/vs2015/GpgpuOpencl.sln